aazuspan/blog/content/blog/ee_button_icon.md

 date = "2024-10-08"
 +++

 Some UI elements in Earth Engine (labels and buttons) support image icons, but the feature has some quirks that aren't well-documented.
-Here's a quick look at three ways you can implement icons in an Earth Engine app.
+Here's a quick look at four ways you can implement icons in an Earth Engine app.

 *This post was inspired by a [tweet](https://twitter.com/jstnbraaten/status/1515109490734997505) from [@jstnbraaten](https://twitter.com/jstnbraaten) that I have to dig up every time I want to use this feature.*